Travelling to the USHow COVID-19 Affects Your Application to Travel

 The United States can refuse admission to any person convicted of a criminal offence.
 This means that if you have a criminal record, you should obtain a US Entry Waiver to ensure that you will not be turned back at the border and that you can legally travel to, or through, the U.S. Canada Border Services Agency (CBSA) officials determine if you can enter Canada in accordance with Canadian law.
 Please see the CBSA’s website for full details.

-Some state, local, and territorial governments have requirements, such as requiring people to wear masks and requiring those who recently traveled to stay home for up to 14 days.
+Some state, local, and territorial governments have requirements, such as requiring people to wear masks and requiring those who recently travelled to stay home for up to 14 days.
 Check state, territorial, tribal and local public health websites for information before you travel.
 If you are traveling internationally, check the destination’s Office of Foreign Affairs or Ministry of Health or the US Department of State, Bureau of Consular Affairs, Country Information for details about entry requirements and restrictions for arriving travelers, such as mandatory testing or quarantine.

 If you have a criminal record and are planning to travel to the US, contact an advisor today for a free consultation.